Pearson-Higher-Ed/design/c/templates/v1.0.0-beta.1/index.md

     link: https://docs.google.com/a/pearson.com/document/d/1ThXm4SGwyPb3wtlJGmOWLTRCIWERcLsjtP-jlkGjwAY/edit?usp=sharing

 tagline: |
-  Templates offer a standard set of page structures for a variety of use cases.
+  A standard set of page structures for a variety of use cases.
 features:
   - Consistent dimensions for a variety of useful page structures
   - Responsive strategies for each template
   - Accessible implementation
 usage_guidelines: |
   Every page should utilize one or more of these templates to create it's high level structure.
+description: |
+  Templates provide a way of organizing and structuring the content of a page in a consistent and responsive way.
+There are a variety of templates available for everything from simple single column presentations to more complicated multi-column structures.

+  Several [Presentation Strategies](/design/c/presentation-strategies/beta) are available for organization within the content areas provided by the layout templates.

 blocks:
-  - type: section
-    name: Introduction

-  - type: two column
-    text: |
-      Templates provide a standard way of organizing and structuring the content of a page in a consistent and responsive way.
-There are a variety of templates available for everything from simple single column presentations to more complicated multi-column structures.

   - type: section
     name: Template usage